MauricePasternak/ExploreASL_PyGUI/README.md

 ### For Non-developers

-Starting with the upcoming version 0.3.0, installers for Windows, MacOS, and Linux will be posted in the [Releases](https://github.com/MauricePasternak/ExploreASL_GUI/releases) section of this respository.
+Starting with the upcoming version 0.2.9, releases for Windows, MacOS, and Linux will be posted in the [Releases](https://github.com/MauricePasternak/ExploreASL_GUI/releases) section of this respository.

 ---
 ## Features